winterbe/streamjs/APIDOC.md

 ## Naming Conventions

-As a functional programming library Stream.js follows strict naming conventions to describe different kind of function arguments.
+Stream.js is a functional programming library and follows strict naming conventions to describe different kind of function arguments.
+Please keep in mind that all functions passed as stream operations must be _stateless_.
+That means those functions should not modify the internal state of the streams underlying data structure (e.g. add or remove elements from the input array).
+Stateful functions may result in non-deterministic or incorrect behavior.

 ##### Predicate